ms/buildtogether.tech/research/index.md

 developers are relatively unaffected by identifier style, so just to use consistent style in all examples.
 Since most languages have style guides (e.g., [PEP8][pep8] for Python) and tools to check that code follows these guidelines.
+In contrast, <cite>Schankin2018</cite> found that:

+> With descriptive identifier names, developers spent more time in the lines of
+> code before the actual defect occurred and changed their reading direction
+> less often, finding the semantic defect about 14% faster than with shorter but
+> less descriptive identifier names.
+These effects disappeared when developers
+> searched for a syntax error, i.e., when no in-depth understanding of the code
+> was required.
+Interestingly, the style of identifier names had a clear impact
+> on program comprehension for more experienced developers but not for less
+> experienced developers.

 More recently, studies like <cite>Floyd2017,Krueger2020,Peitek2021</cite> have used <span g="fmri">fMRI</span> to look at what programmers' brain do when they